Wildfires push Californians to high-risk insurance market

 For property owners, that can mean fewer choices and higher prices.
 "It's killer," Ballinger said.
 "I just want to ignore how much I'm paying and be glad I have it."

-(This story corrects paragraph 10 to show that Foremost is a unit of The Farmers Exchanges, instead of a division of Zurich Insurance Group)
+(The story was refiled to correct paragraph 10 to show that Foremost is a unit of The Farmers Exchanges, instead of a division of Zurich Insurance Group)

 (Reporting by Nichola Groom; Additional reporting by Tariro Mzezewa in New York, Carolyn Cohn in London and Richa Naidu in Bangalore; Editing by Sue Horton)